-MONTICELLO, AR — Six members of the University of Arkansas at Monticello debate team brought home awards from the Festival of Lights Invitational Debate Tournament hosted recently by Northwestern State University in Natchitoches, La.
+MONTICELLO, AR - Three members of the University of Arkansas at Monticello debate team took home individual honors at last week's 10th annual End of Hi-BEAR-Nation Debate Tournament hosted by the University of Central Arkansas.

 MONTICELLO, AR - Two graduate students in the University of Arkansas at Monticello's School of Forestry and Natural Resources took first and second place honors in a poster competition at the Southern Hardwood Forest Research Group meeting held recently in Stoneville, Miss.